Locally Rich, Nationally Poor: Income, Place, and White Voters in the 2016 Presidential Election. (With Spencer Piston and Luisa Godinez Puig)

 Social scientists routinely examine relationships between income and political preferences as a window into class divisions in American politics.
 But existing measures implicitly compare people to others in the national economic distribution, even though a given absolute income level (e.g., $54,000 per year, the 2016 national median) might mean something very different in Clay County, Georgia, where the median income is about $22,000, than in Greenwich, Connecticut, where the median income is $203,000.

-We build on existing scholarship by incorporating, in addition to the standard measure of income, a measure of one’s place in the income distribution of one’s zip code.
+We build on existing scholarship by incorporating, in addition to the standard measure of income, a measure of one’s place in their local income distribution.
 We apply this approach to the question of whites’ voting decisions in presidential elections since 2000, focusing in particular on 2016.
 The results show that Trump’s support was concentrated among nationally poor but locally affluent whites.
-The pattern holds for most recent presidential elections.
+The pattern holds for Republican candidate support in most recent presidential elections.
 These results suggest that social scientists interested in class and politics would do well to conceive of income not just in absolute terms but also in relative terms: relative to one’s neighbors.
 Link to article here and ungated here.
 Link to Washington Post Monkey Cage blog post here.

 Chicagoland Metropolitan Area Neighborhood Study (With Traci Burch, Matthew Nelsen, Kumar Ramanathan, and Reuel Rogers)